sakurakhadag/warmspringwinds.github.io/_posts/2016-12-18-image-segmentation-with-tensorflow-using-cnns-and-conditional-random-fields.md

 package for python.

-Follow all the other steps described in the previous posts -- it shows how to download the _VGG-16_ model and I also forked the
+Follow all the other steps described in the previous posts -- it shows how to download the _VGG-16_ model and perform all other necessary for this tutorial steps.

 ### Upsampling helper functions and Image Loading

-In this part, we define helper functions that were used in previous post.
+In this part, we define helper functions that were used in the previous post.
 If you recall, we used upsampling to upsample the downsampled predictions that we get from our network.
 We get downsampled predictions because of max-pooling layers that are used in _VGG-16_ network.